michaelfester/docs/docs/start-here/learning-resources.md

 Whether you read the docs, watch [one of our courses](https://www.youtube.com/c/glideapps/playlists), or just jump right in, there are two things we recommend you do to increase your chance of success.

-### 1. Have a problem you’re trying to solve
+### 1. Have a problem you're trying to solve

 Glide can be used for almost anything.
 A goal keeps you focussed and motivated.

-If you have a clear, real-world problem you’re trying to solve, you’ll be excited to release the app to the people whose lives it will improve, even if that’s just you!
+If you have a clear, real-world problem you're trying to solve, you'll be excited to release the app to the people whose lives it will improve, even if that's just you!

 ### 2. Enjoy playing, and don't worry about breaking things